When it comes to CMMC, you need to have a plan of action and milestones. Our guide will walk you through this process.

 Did you know that one in three small to medium-sized businesses need to undergo an assessment in the next year or two in order to maintain CMMC compliance?
 And another one in four fear they won’t be able to afford to implement the necessary updates.
 Do you know where you stand in terms of this important compliance regulation?

-If not, then you need to create your plan of actions and milestones.
+If not, then you need to create your plan of action and milestones.
 Don’t worry if you don’t know what that is or where to get started because we’ve got you covered.
 Keep reading to learn everything you need to know about POAM and CMMC compliance.

 POAM stands for plan of action and milestones.
-This acronym refers to a specific document IT managers use to identify risks within their company’s system.
+This acronym refers to a specific document IT managers use to identify risks within their company’s systems.
 Every company worries about cybersecurity, and for good reason.
 Cybercrime has hit an all-time high around the globe.

 To combat this, IT departments everywhere are working to stay CMMC compliant through the use of risk analysis.
-They document this risk analysis and outline the steps needs to plug the gaps and ensure the best corrective actions are taken to prevent a cyberattack.
+They document this risk analysis and outline the steps needed to plug the gaps and ensure the best corrective actions are taken to prevent a cyberattack.

 Your POAM must include the following items: